comsystan/comsystanj/description/sig-description.md

   - the box size should not be larger than 1/3 of the signal length
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
-  - The number of subsequent and particularly of gliding boxes can be very high
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Peng et al., 1994, Phys.Rev.E., [https://doi.org/10.1103/physreve.49.1685](https://doi.org/10.1103/physreve.49.1685)

 ### Fractal dimension - Higuchi
-- Computes Higuchi dimensions of signals.
+- Computes Higuchi dimensions
 - Signals should be opened with the CSAJ Signal Opener
-- Optional surrogate data conversion
+- Optional surrogate data analysis
 - Evaluation of Entire signal or Subsequent/Gliding boxes
 - Note for Entire signal:
   - kMax should not be larger than 1/3 of the signal length
 - Notes for Subsequent/Gliding box:
   - kMax should not be larger than 1/3 of the box size
-  - the box size should not be larger than 1/3 of the signal length
+  - The box size should not be larger than 1/3 of the signal length
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
-  - The number of subsequent and particularly of gliding boxes can be very high
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Higuchi, 1988, Physica D, [https://doi.org/10.1016/0167-2789(88)90081-4](https://doi.org/10.1016/0167-2789(88)90081-4)

+### Generalised entropies
+- Computes generalised entropies
+- SE, H1, H2, H3, Renyi, Tsallis, SNorm, SEscort, SEta, SKappa, SB, SBeta, SGamma
+- Probabilities are computed with actual signal values or with differences
+- The time lag can be set
+- Signals should be opened with the CSAJ Signal Opener
+- Surrogate analysis is restricted to one of the entropies, if needed taking the smallest parameter value
+- Evaluation of Entire signal or Subsequent/Gliding box
+- Notes for Subsequent/Gliding box:
+  - Restricted to one of the entropies, if needed taking the smallest parameter value
+  - The box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
+- Ref.: Amigo et al., 2018, Entropy, [https://doi.org/10.3390/e20110813](https://doi.org/10.3390/e201108, Tsallis, Introduction to Nonextensive
+Statistical Mechanics, Springer, 2009

 ### Kolmogorov complexity and Logical depth
 - KC is estiamted by compressing data bytes (ZLIB, GZIB)
 - LD is estimated by the decompression time
 - Iterations should be set to as high a value as possible
 - LD values should be taken with caution, as computers are not well suited to measure times
-- Optional surrogate data conversion
+- Optional surrogate data analysis
-- Ref.: Zenil etal., Complexity, 2012, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)
+- Ref.: Zenil et al., 2012, Complexity, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)
+-
 ### Poincare plot
 - Generation of Poincare plots (lag plots)
 - The time lag can be set
 - Multiple plots with distinct colors are possible

 ### Sample entropy
-- Computes Sample or Approximate entropies of signals
+- Computes Sample or Approximate entropy
 - Signals should be opened with the CSAJ Signal Opener
 - Note: Approximate entropy is not recommended for different signal lengths
 - m length of subsignals (m=2 is often used)
 - r maximal distance radius (0.1SD < r < 0.25SD, with SD the standard deviation of the time series)
 - d additional delay according to Govindan et.al., 2007, PhysicaA, [https://doi.org/10.1016/j.physa.2006.10.077](https://doi.org/10.1016/j.physa.2006.10.077)
-- Optional surrogate data conversion
+- Optional surrogate data analysis
 - Evaluation of Entire signal or Subsequent/Gliding boxes
 - Notes for Subsequent/Gliding box:
   - m should not be larger than 1/3 of the box size
-  - the box size should not be larger than 1/3 of the signal length
+  - The box size should not be larger than 1/3 of the signal length
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
-  - The number of subsequent and particularly of gliding boxes can be very high
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
-- Ref.: Richman & Moorman, 2000,Am.J.Physiol.Heart.Circ.Physiol., [https://doi.org/10.1152/ajpheart.2000.278.6.H2039](https://doi.org/10.1152/ajpheart.2000.278.6.H2039)
+- Ref.: Richman & Moorman, 2000, Am.J.Physiol.Heart.Circ.Physiol., [https://doi.org/10.1152/ajpheart.2000.278.6.H2039](https://doi.org/10.1152/ajpheart.2000.278.6.H2039)

 ### Signal generator
 - Generates signals of floating values (dot decimal numbers)